pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 The first approach uses the library's relational record managers with integer sequenced record classes.
 The ID column of the record class is used to place all the application's event records in a single sequence.
-This technique accepts a potential reduction in the throughput and capacity limits to obtain accuracy with simplicity for followers.
 This technique is recommended for enterprise applications, and the early stages of more ambitious projects.
-The throughput and capacity limits are simply the performance limits of a database table, which of course depends on your infrastructure.
-For most situations, these limits won't be restrictive.

 Secondly, a much more complicated but possibly more scalable approach uses a library class called ``BigArray``.
-This technique accepts downstream complexity, eventual consistency, and even affords a loss of accuracy if desired, so that throughput and capacity are not inherently limited by the technique.
-This technique is recommended for parts of mass consumer applications that need to operate at a scale that exceeds the inherent limit of the first approach.
+This technique accepts downstream complexity so that capacity is not inherently limited by the technique.
+This technique is recommended for parts of mass consumer applications that need to operate at such a scale that the first approach is restrictive.

 Application sequence